krystianbajno/credsdefault-search/README.md

 # credsdefault-search
 A web search panel for default credentials that includes an API with a comprehensive dataset.
 The dataset contains information on services, vendors, systems, IoT devices, routers, and more.

+## Features
+- Infinite scroll
+- Search bar that filters results based on your query in real-time.
+- Can export filtered results to .csv report.

 ## Installation
 ```
 npm install